Fin-Tur/SpecAnalysis/README.md

 - **Isotope Identification**
   - Automatic detection and assignment of isotopes based on their characteristic energies (keV).
-  - Support for manual isotope selection to identify unknown peaks.
+  - Support for manual isotope selection to identify unknown peaks (custom Spectrum).

 - **Spectrum Visualization**
   - Browser-based interactive plots.